 Assistant Equipment Manager

-Mark Grehan is in his ninth season with the Winnipeg Jets as Assistant Equipment Manager after spending five seasons with the Manitoba Moose.
+Mark Grehan is in his 10th season with the Winnipeg Jets as Assistant Equipment Manager after spending five seasons with the Manitoba Moose.
 A member of the Canadian Athletic Therapist Association, Grehan received a Bachelor of Exercise and Sports Science (Athletic Therapy) Degree from the University of Manitoba.
 Grehan spent the 2009-10 season as the Head Athletic Therapist for the Victoria Salmon Kings of the ECHL before spending the 2010-11 season as Head Equipment Manager for the Moose.

 Originally from Kingston, Ont., "Lloyd" has called Winnipeg home for 15 years.
 He and his wife Robyn are proud parents to Kale and Hillary.